-The rate, expressed as a percentage of a base amount, established by negotiation with the cognizant federal agency on the basis of the institution's projected costs for the year.
+The rate, expressed as a percentage of a base amount, established by negotiation with the cognizant federal agency based on the institution's projected costs for the year.

 Interim Funding

 Authorization to expend funds on a project to a specified limit before the award document has been received from the sponsor.